Dominic Cooke: National Theatre

-Cooke is a National Theatre Associate Director; he made his directing debut there in November 2011 with Shakespeare's The Comedy of Errors which he set in modern-day London.
-The cast included Lenny Henry and Claudie Blakley and was broadcast worldwide in March 2012 as part of the NT Live programme.
+Cooke is a National Theatre Associate Director; he made his directing debut there in November 2011 with Shakespeare's The Comedy of Errors, which he set in modern-day London.
+The cast included Lenny Henry and Claudie Blakley, and was broadcast worldwide in March 2012 as part of the NT Live programme.
 Cooke directed Caryl Churchill's Here We Go at the National in 2015.
-He directed the critically acclaimed production of August Wilson's Ma Rainey’s Black Bottom in 2016 which won the 2015 Olivier Award for Best Revival.
-His 2017 production of Stephen Sondheim and James Goldman's Follies starring Imelda Staunton, Janie Dee and Tracie Bennett was nominated for ten Olivier Awards, winning Best Musical Revival.
+He directed the critically acclaimed production of August Wilson's Ma Rainey’s Black Bottom in 2016, which won the 2015 Olivier Award for Best Revival.
+His 2017 production of Stephen Sondheim and James Goldman's Follies starring Imelda Staunton, Janie Dee, and Tracie Bennett was nominated for ten Olivier Awards, winning Best Musical Revival.
 Cooke received the Critics' Circle Best Director Award.

 Television

 Cooke's TV directorial debut was in May 2016 with the second BBC TV series of The Hollow Crown: The Wars of the Roses.
 The series was televised in three parts: Henry VI, Part 1, Henry VI, Part 2, and Richard III.
-The series was produced by Sam Mendes' company, Neal Street Productions, and stars Benedict Cumberbatch, Judi Dench, Sophie Okonedo, Tom Sturridge, and Hugh Bonneville.
+It was produced by Sam Mendes' company, Neal Street Productions, and starred Benedict Cumberbatch, Judi Dench, Sophie Okonedo, Tom Sturridge, and Hugh Bonneville.

 Film

-Cooke's feature directorial debut, On Chesil Beach starring Saoirse Ronan and Billy Howle, premiered at the Toronto International Film Festival on 7 September 2017.
+Cooke's feature directorial debut, On Chesil Beach, starring Saoirse Ronan and Billy Howle, premiered at the Toronto International Film Festival on 7 September 2017.
 It is based on the novel of the same name by Booker Prize winning novelist Ian McEwan.
-The film received wide release in 2018 and was chosen by Variety as one of the ten best films at the Toronto International Film Festival 2017.
-His latest film The Courier starring Benedict Cumberbatch, Merab Ninidze, Rachel Brosnahan and Jessie Buckley, premiered at Sundance in January 2020.
+The film received a wide release in 2018 and was chosen by Variety as one of the ten best films at the Toronto International Film Festival 2017.
+His latest film, The Courier, starring Benedict Cumberbatch, Merab Ninidze, Rachel Brosnahan, and Jessie Buckley, premiered at Sundance in January 2020.
 It was released in the US by Lionsgate and Roadside Attractions.
 He is slated to direct a movie of Stephen Sondheim and James Goldman's musical Follies.